BhawnaKansal/AutoML/README.md

 ➢ Implementation
   • Step 1: Define the Objective Function: o Our goal for optimization is to minimize the negative mean accuracy of a  Random Forest Classifier. o This means our objective function will measure and return the negative of the  mean accuracy to align with the minimization process.
-Below is a code snippet  illustrating the objective function
-  • Step 2: Define the Hyperparameter Space: o We need to outline the range and possible values for the hyperparameters we want to  optimize. o The following code snippet demonstrates the search space for various hyperparameters that will be used in the optimization process.
+  • Step 2: Define the Hyperparameter Space: o We need to outline the range and possible values for the hyperparameters we want to  optimize.
-  • Step 3: Execute the Optimization Algorithm: o Use the optimization algorithm to search for the best possible hyperparameters within  the defined search space. o The following code snippet illustrates how to run the optimization algorithm to  identify the optimal hyperparameters.
+  • Step 3: Execute the Optimization Algorithm: o Use the optimization algorithm to search for the best possible hyperparameters within  the defined search space.
   • Step 4: Evaluate the Results:
     o Once optimization is complete, assess the performance of the best-found  model. o This involves calculating metrics like ROC-AUC scores and conducting cross validation to ensure robust evaluation.